WPManageNinja/paymattic-docs/docs/donation-and-product-fields/how-to-add-tax-calculated-amount-field-in-wordpress-with-paymattic.md

 :::

 ::: tip Need Help?
-Our [@support team](https://wpmanageninja.com/support-tickets/) is ready to assist with any questions about tax calculations!
+Our [support team](https://wpmanageninja.com/support-tickets/) is ready to assist with any questions about tax calculations!
 :::